Sgipn/Text_to_SQL_Agent_for_Revenue_and_Churn_Analytics/README.md

 [![Tests](https://github.com/Sgipn/Semantic-Metric-Repository-Self-Service-Text-to-SQL-Agent/actions/workflows/tests.yml/badge.svg)](https://github.com/Sgipn/Semantic-Metric-Repository-Self-Service-Text-to-SQL-Agent/actions/workflows/tests.yml)

-Business metrics like Average Revenue per Membership (ARM) are easy to compute inconsistently.
-Differences in calculation logic may yield different business metrics which can misinform business decisions.
-This project defines metrics once, in a semantic layer, and lets practitioners ask questions about in plain English instead of writing SQL by hand.
+SQL is not an easy or necessary skill for many business stakeholders and can lead to inconsistent results, and incorrect insights if used incorrectly.
+In an effort to alleviate this stress and reduce the barrier to obtaining business metrics, I've designed a web interface that allows users to ask business questions in plain English instead of writing SQL by hand.

+## An Overview of the Mechanics:
 A natural-language question is grounded against a vector store of metric/schema definitions, turned into SQL by Claude, validated by parsing its AST (not string matching), and executed read-only against DuckDB.
 If the generated SQL fails validation, the error is fed back to the model for a retry.
 If the question can't be answered from the metrics that are actually defined, the agent says so instead of guessing.

 ## How it works